meghan-odonnell/100-days-of-code/r1-log.md

 ### R1D5 - May 20

 Cleared up some errors and now I'm figuring out how to render the JSON image response

+### R1D6 - May 21

+Python CS50 course.
+I'm already seeing some things that are pretty cool and simple compared to Java, like assigning two variables in the same line with split().